 Make your candles for light.
 Use lanterns and candles for light instead of turning on every bulb in the house.
 Reminder, candles aren’t just to make your house smell good!
 One of the best frugal tips from the great depression.

 Find things for free on the side of the road or online.
-Many times, traveling to a college town after the semester is over will lead you to free furniture that can be painted o cleaned.
+Traveling to a college town after the semester ends will often lead you to free furniture that can be painted o cleaned.
 College students would rather leave it than pack it up and take it home.
 Look for Facebook groups that offer free things.

 50. Use A Grocery Strategy

 My mom has always shopped the flyers.
 She checks out what’s on sale and only buys those items.
 Now that she’s been doing this for years, she can stock up on the items she eats and rarely buys anything if it’s not on sale.